Don't fall for these 4 sneaky Cyber Monday scams

 When TechCrunch contacted the LA County DA to ask how widespread the problem really is, the chief prosecutor's office could not confirm any actual "juice-jacking" cases on the books.
 One reason could be that most smartphones and tablets currently in use now have software in place to prevent exactly these kinds of attacks -- that's why your phone asks if you trust the connection when you plug it into a laptop or desktop to charge.

-Discuss: 4 Cyber Monday scams to avoid in 2019: Phishing, pyramid schemes and more
+Discuss: 4 scams to avoid this holiday shopping season: Phishing, pyramid schemes and more

 Be respectful, keep it civil and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.